Define the function f(t) = exp(-pi * t^2)

 return prefactor * np.sum(f(t_k) * weights)

-We can also use the function scipy’s quad
+We can also use SciPy’s quad

-functionnfor defining the Fourier transform of a function f
+function to define the Fourier transform of a function f

 at a given frequency nu